 [Regulation 3AA inserted in Gazette 29 Mar 2011 p.
 1156-8.]

 3A.
-Levy relief for cyclone damage repair work
+Certain work to repair cyclone damage excluded (Act s.
+3(1) construction work)

 (1) Construction work that consists of rebuilding, renovation or repair work carried out because of damage caused by Cyclone Elaine or Cyclone Vance is excluded from the definition of construction work in section 3(1) of the Act.